hazelcast/hazelcast-simulator/README.md

 - **Failure** - An indication that something has gone wrong.
 Failures are picked up by the `Agent` and sent back to the `Coordinator`.

-- **simulator.properties** - The configuration file you use to adapt the Hazelcast Simulator to your business needs (e.g. cloud provider, SSH username, Hazelcast version, Java profiler settings).
+- **simulator.properties** - The configuration file you use to adapt the Hazelcast Simulator to your business needs (e.g. cloud provider, SSH username, Hazelcast version, Java profiler settings, etc.).

 # Define test scenario